-- 1. Coaches may not conduct open field or open gym as a practice. - 2.
-Coaches may not conduct sport specific drills of any kind. - 3.
-Coaches may not bark orders, blow a whistle, and give sport specific instructions, etc. as if they were conducting practice. - 4.
-Coaches may not separate the community members who have attended the open gym or open field from potential team members for any activities during open gym and open field. - 5.
-Coaches may not correct players when they make mistakes in shooting, pitching, fielding, etc. - 6.
-Coaches may not throw passes, set for spikes, hit infield ground ball or outfield fly balls, or otherwise assist students in skill development. - 7.
+- 1. Open gym/open field may not be conducted on a Sunday or day of respite, during the school year. - 2.
+Coaches may not conduct open field or open gym as a practice. - 3.
+Coaches may not conduct sport specific drills of any kind. - 4.
+Coaches may not bark orders, blow a whistle, and give sport specific instructions, etc. as if they were conducting practice. - 5.
+Coaches may not separate the community members who have attended the open gym or open field from potential team members for any activities during open gym and open field.

+- 6. Coaches may not correct players when they make mistakes in shooting, pitching, fielding, etc. - 7.
+Coaches may not throw passes, set for spikes, hit infield ground ball or outfield fly balls, or otherwise assist students in skill development. - 8.
 Coaches may not reserve space or courts for the use of potential high school team members.